Motor Fuel - Biodiesel - Biofuel Frequently Asked Questions

-Yes, after we issue you a supplier license, you will be sent a diesel fuel tax return indicating that you are registered to report on either a monthly, quarterly, or yearly basis.
-The Supplier of Diesel Fuel tax return is due on the last day of the month, following the close of your reporting period.
-For example, the return for year 2008 is due on January 31, 2009.
+Yes, you will be required to report on either a monthly, quarterly, or yearly basis.
+The Supplier of Diesel Fuel Tax Return is due on the last day of the month, following the close of your reporting period.
+For example, the return for year 2015 is due on January 31, 2016.
 You must file your return even if you have nothing to report for the period.

 When is the tax imposed on the transaction(s)?

-The tax is imposed when the "fuel" is imported into California, removed from a California refinery, biodiesel production facility, or terminal rack, or blended with tax-paid diesel.
-If you are producing your own biodiesel or using svo or wvo, the tax is imposed when you put the fuel into the tank of your vehicle or sell it to another person.
-You must report this fuel on your Supplier of Diesel Fuel tax return for the period during which the transaction(s) took place.
+The tax is imposed when the "biofuels" are imported into California, removed from a California, biofuel production facility, or terminal rack, or blended with tax-paid diesel below the rack.
+If you are producing your own biofuels or using svo or wvo, the tax is imposed when you put the fuel into the tank of your vehicle or sell it to another person.
+You must report this fuel on your Supplier of Diesel Fuel Tax Return for the period during which the transaction(s) took place.

-What if I sell the SVO, WVO or the biodiesel I produce, to another person?
+What if I sell the SVO, WVO or the biofuels I produce, to another person?

-You may be required to register for a California Seller’s Permit and collect and remit the sales tax to the BOE.
-This is in addition to the California state diesel fuel tax.
+In addition to being a supplier of diesel fuel and being required to file a Supplier of Diesel Fuel Tax Return, BOE-501-DD you may be required to register for a California Seller’s Permit and collect and remit the sales and use tax to the BOE.

-For more information please see Publication 96, Biodiesel and California Tax.
-Publication 96 addresses common questions regarding the application of diesel fuel tax as well as the sales and use tax on biodiesel and biofuel, including straight vegetable oil (svo), and waste vegetable oil (wvo) transactions in California.
-Additional information on biodiesel may be found in the archive of Fuel Taxes Newsletters, or you may call the Tax Information Section at 800-400-7115.
+For more information please see Publication 96, biofuels and California Tax.
+Publication 96 addresses common questions regarding the application of diesel fuel tax as well as the sales and use tax on biofuels, including biodiesel, straight vegetable oil (svo), and waste vegetable oil (wvo) transactions in California.
+Additional information on biofuels may be found in the Special Taxes and Fees Newsletter or archive of Fuel Taxes Newsletters, or you may call the Customer Service Center at 1-800-400-7115.